SaxenaShiv/TodoList/README.md

 # TodoList
-Install all Dependenceis using - npm i node modules
+Install all Dependenceis using - npm i node-modules
 To run client - npm start
 To run server - npm run server